razan-aboushi/My-first-rep/README.md

-## My name is Razan Anan Aboushi , and i'm 22 years old .
-I studied at University of Jordan majoring on Management Information Systems.
+### My name is Razan Anan Aboushi , and I'm 22 years old .I graduated from the University of Jordan majoring in Management Information Systems with 3.94/4 GPA.
+> **###My hobbies are:**